txt/mase/src/tex/evil.md

 \includegraphics[width=1.3in]{img/evillaugh.jpg}
 \end{wrapfigure}With those controllers in hand, we are now free to move to part five; i.e. taking over the world.
-In fact, the truly evil part of this work is this:
+The truly evil part of this work is this:
 _now you know you have the power to change the world_.
 This also means that (evil laugh)